 NATIONAL TEFLON DAY

-If Plunket invented Teflon, which was trademarked in 1945, then Marion A.Trozzolo brought from the laboratory into the kitchen.
-The Kansas City, Missouri professor had been using the substance to coat his scientific utensils.
-He later founded Laboratory Plasticware Fabricators.
+While Plunket receives credit for the invention of Teflon, another person saw Teflon’s larger purpose.
+Marion A.Trozzolo brought it from the laboratory into the kitchen.
+The Kansas City, Missouri professor used the substance to coat his scientific utensils.
+This use later led him to establish Laboratory Plasticware Fabricators.

-In 1961, he marketed the first US-made Teflon coated frying pan, “The Happy Pan.”
+In 1961, he marketed the first US-made Teflon coated frying pan, The Happy Pan.

 HOW TO OBSERVE #NationalTeflonDay